fashioncrazy9/appsteroid-sdk-unity-documents/en/FAQ.md

 #### Which versions of Unity are supported?

 The supported versions of Unity are 4.6.7 and later.
 Unity Pro is not required.
-If you are using Unity 5, please use version 5.1.2 or higher.
+If you are using Unity 5, please use version 5.1.3 or higher.
+However, there are many existing problems found on Unity 5.2.​*. today.
+Please avoid using Unity 5.2.*​.
+10/20/2015

 #### What do I need to do to update the AppSteroid SDK?
 Please check [Updating the SDK](Updating AppSteroidSDK.md) for instructions.